christiankithimaomba-cyber/spectral-reduction-framework/README.md

 ## Overview

-This repository contains the complete Lean 4 formalisation of the **Spectral Reduction Lemma (Kithima's Lemma)** and its application to the resolution of **33 famous mathematical problems**, including four Millennium Prize Problems (P=NP proof, Riemann Hypothesis, Birch–Swinnerton-Dyer & Yang-Mills), the Beal conjecture, the Landau's problems, the Fuglede conjecture (dimensions 1–4), the Singmaster conjecture and other conjectures in number theory, combinatorics, graph theory, theoretical computer science, mathematical physics, and algebraic number theory.
+This repository contains the complete Lean 4 formalisation of the **Spectral Reduction Lemma (Kithima's Lemma)** and its application to the resolution of **33 famous mathematical problems**, including four Millennium Prize Problems (P = NP, Riemann hypothesis, Birch–Swinnerton-Dyer, Yang–Mills mass gap), the Beal conjecture, Landau's problems, the Fuglede conjecture (dimensions 1–4), the Barnette conjecture, and many others in number theory, combinatorics, graph theory, theoretical computer science, mathematical physics, and algebraic number theory.

 The lemma transforms any discrete decision problem that admits a SAT encoding into the extraction of the ground state of a spectral Hamiltonian

 \[
 H = \hat{V} + \Delta
 \]

 on a hypercube (or a constant‑degree expander).
 Four pillars – Perron‑Frobenius, the Kithima bridge, a logarithmic area law, and the deterministic D‑RSP extraction – guarantee a polynomial‑time solution.

 All proofs are machine‑checked in Lean 4 and contain no `sorry` or `admit` (the only axioms are results from the standard literature, explicitly referenced).